awsdocs/aws-freertos-docs/doc_source/userguide/run-tests.md

 suite\-id
 \(Optional\) The test suite version to run\.
 If not specified, IDT uses the latest version in the tests directory on your system\.
 Starting in IDT v3\.0\.0, IDT checks online for newer test suites\.
-For more information, see [Test Suite Versions](idt-test-suite-versions.md)\.
+For more information, see [Test suite versions](idt-test-suite-versions.md)\.

 test\-id
 \(Optional\) The tests to run, as a comma\-separated list\.
 If specified, `group-id` must specify a single group\.